trustoverip/TechArch/spec.md

 With regard to the first design goal, establishing trust between parties requires that each party develop confidence in the following properties of their relationship:

-1. **Authenticity:** is the receiver of a communication able to verify that it originated from the expected sender?
+1. **Authenticity:** is the receiver of a communication able to verify that it originated from the expected sender and has not been tampered with?[^1]
-2. **Integrity:** is the receiver able to verify that a communication is complete and has not been tampered with?
-3. **Confidentiality:** is the contents of a communication protected so only authorized parties have access?
+2. **Confidentiality:** is the contents of a communication protected so only authorized parties have access?
-4. **Privacy:** will the expectations of each party with respect to usage of shared information be honored by the other parties?
+3. **Privacy:** will the expectations of each party with respect to usage of shared information be honored by the other parties?

 Note that, in some trust relationships, confidentiality and privacy may be optional.
-Thus our design goal with the ToIP stack is to achieve these four properties in the order listed.[^1]
+Thus our design goal with the ToIP stack is to achieve these three properties in the order listed.[^2]

+[^1]: With respect to this design goal, authenticity includes **message integrity**, i.e., a communication is not authentic if it has been tampered with in any way.
-[^1]: Another standard information trust criteria is **availability**.
+[^2]: Another standard information trust criteria is **availability**.
 This is a concern with the design and implementation of operational deployments of the ToIP stack and should be addressed in the associated operational governance frameworks.

 With regard to the second design goal, the ToIP reference architecture shares the same goal of global scalability as the original Internet architecture.
 This involves several intertwined considerations that overlap and reinforce each other as summarized by the first four [Design Principles for the ToIP Stack](https://www.trustoverip.org/wp-content/uploads/Design-Principles-for-the-ToIP-Stack-V1.0-2022-01-17.pdf):